noseratio/electron-quick-start/README.md

 This is a fork of **[Minimal Electron Application](https://github.com/electron/electron-quick-start)** to which I added some minimal IPC between Main and Renderer processes, as well as some debugging support based on the **[Electron Debugging (Main and Renderer Process)](https://github.com/Microsoft/vscode-recipes/tree/master/Electron)** VSCode recipe.

-It uses promises and `async/await` extensively throughout the Main and Renderer initialization scripts.
+It uses promises and `async/await` extensively throughout the [Main](https://github.com/noseratio/electron-quick-start/blob/master/main.js) and [Renderer](https://github.com/noseratio/electron-quick-start/blob/master/renderer.js) initialization scripts.
 This provides some nice pseudo-synchronous, pseudo-linear code flow, which facilitates error handling and is easy to step through and debug.

 There's some logic to delay the execution of the scripts inside the Renderer process, to give Chrome Debugger some extra time to initialize and attach to the Renderer.
-Without it, I was unable not hit some breakpoints I set inside the Renderer.
+Without it, I was unable to hit some breakpoints I set inside the Renderer.
 Apparently, I am not the only one experiencing this issue, e.g., here's [a similar question on SO](https://stackoverflow.com/questions/52844870/debugging-electron-renderer-process-with-vscode).

 ## How to run it